 - Visit Central Park.

-- Enjoy dinner and entertainment at the famous Ellen’s Stardust Diner.
+- Enjoy lunch and entertainment at the famous Ellen’s Stardust Diner.

-- Experience hands-on history at the Statue of Liberty National Monument and the American Natural History Museum
+- Experience hands-on history at the Statue of Liberty National Monument.

 - Parents can join the trip as chaperones, provided they have all clearances required for BASD volunteers.
 The price for parents is the same as for students, and includes everything in the student package.
 Students are given first priority.
 If there is room on the buses once student sign-up is complete, any parents who asked to join will be notified in late November.
 If you are interested in being a parent chaperone, send an email to email@example.com or call (724-355-4997).

 We will be staying at the Hampton Inn, Madison Square Garden, which features comfortable, well appointed rooms equipped with cable TV and a blow dryer.

 4 students will be assigned per room, and each room has either two queen beds or a king bed and a sleeper sofa.